Lesley Paterson

-Lesley Paterson (born 12 October 1980) is a Scottish professional triathlete, triathlon coach, screenwriter and film producer.
+Lesley Paterson (born 12 October 1980) is a Scottish triathlete, author, screenwriter and film producer.

 She won the 2011, 2012 and 2018 XTERRA Triathlon World Championships as well as the 2012 and 2018 editions of the World Triathlon Cross Championships.

-She co-wrote, with triathlete and former journalist Ian Stokell, a screenplay based on the anti-war novel All Quiet on the Western Front by Erich Maria Remarque, and in 2006 acquired an option on the film rights for the book.
-After Stokell and Paterson had struggled for 16 years – in the later part of that period joined by Paterson's husband Simon Marshall – to get their screenplay made into a film, it was accepted for the 2022 epic film of the same name distributed by Netflix.
+She co-wrote, with Ian Stokell, a screenplay based on the anti-war novel All Quiet on the Western Front by Erich Maria Remarque, and in 2006 acquired an option on the film rights for the book.
+It was eventually produced as the 2022 epic film of the same name, distributed by Netflix.
 Paterson won the 2022 BAFTA Award for Best Adapted Screenplay, sharing it with Stokell and director Edward Berger.

 Early life and education

 Paterson was born and grew up in Stirling, Scotland, the youngest of four children.
 Her father was a surveyor, and her mother a hotel manager.
-At the age of seven she began playing rugby in the boys' team at Stirling County Rugby Club — the only girl in the club among 250 boys.
-She said, "The boys either wanted to tackle me extra hard or were too scared to come near."
-She became captain of the team, winning the Scottish Championship when she was 10 years old.
-In parallel with the rugby, she also attended dancing classes.

-When no longer permitted to play rugby with the boys, she began fell running.
+At the age of seven she began playing rugby in a boys' team at Stirling County Rugby Club — the only girl in the club among 250 boys.
+She also attended ballet classes.
+When no longer allowed to play rugby with boys, she began fell running.
 Her father, Alistair, introduced her to triathlon after helping to start Stirling Triathlon Club.

-She chose to go to Loughborough University on the grounds that it would give her the best chance in triathlon, saying that "Triathlon was everything to me."
+She chose to go to Loughborough University on the grounds that it would give her the best chance in triathlon.
 She studied English and drama as an undergraduate at Loughborough, and obtained a master's degree in theatre at San Diego State University.